 Aluminum oxide can be fused with other abrasive materials to achieve different degrees of purity to give them certain characteristics for different grinding operations and applications.
-Majority pure (95% or above) aluminum oxide wheels are a very popular abrasive.
+The majority of pure (95% or above) aluminum oxide wheels are a very popular abrasive.
 They’re used for grinding steels and other ferrous alloys.

-Silicon carbide is harder and more brittle than aluminum oxide wheels and is typically used for grinding cast irons, non-ferrous metals (copper, brass, aluminum, and magnesium) and non-metallics (ceramics and gemstones).
+Silicon carbide is harder, more brittle than aluminum oxide wheels, and is typically used for grinding cast irons, non-ferrous metals (copper, brass, aluminum, and magnesium), and non-metallics (ceramics and gemstones).